packagist/private-packagist-docs/docs/self-hosted/kubernetes-embedded.md

   * k8s.kurl.sh (required to install the kots CLI)
   * s3.kurl.sh (required to install the kots CLI)
   * amazonaws.com (required to install the kots CLI)
-  * please also consult the list in [Replicated Documentation](https://docs.replicated.com/enterprise/installing-general-requirements#firewall-openings-for-online-installations).
+  * Please also consult the list in the [Replicated documentation](https://docs.replicated.com/enterprise/installing-general-requirements#firewall-openings-for-online-installations).

 <!-- See https://docs.replicated.com/enterprise/installing-general-requirements and https://kurl.sh/docs/install-with-kurl/system-requirements -->